 Welcome to Dances of India in St. Louis

-We are a *2023 National Endowment for the Arts Award Recipient* & one of the oldest classical Indian dance companies in the United States.
+We are a *2025 & a 2023 National Endowment for the Arts Award Recipient* & one of the oldest classical Indian dance companies in the United States.
 2024-2025 is our 47th Season!

 PLEASE CLICK HERE for a Nine PBS documentary on us from Living St. Louis which aired on 11/06/23!